reelyactive/barnacles/README.md

 In the case above, only notifications relative to the two whitelisted devices will be published.
 To publish notifications for all devices, omit the whitelist property.
 The default topic is 'events'.

+This service requires the [mqtt](https://www.npmjs.com/package/mqtt) package which is _not_ listed as a dependency.
+To use this service, you must manually install the package:

+    npm install mqtt

 ### Websockets

 barnacles can send notifications via websockets.
 For instance to set up websockets on a namespace called _test_: